grinnell-cs/csc151-dh/_eboards/eboard06-3.md

 * People care about you.
 Please take care of yourselves.
 * Embrace moderation
 * Don't feel peer pressure; decide what is right for you
+* Almost any choice you make is one others are also making
 * Consent is essential

 Reading Questions